guiipedroso/arduino-four-traffic-lights/README.md

-# arduino-four-traffic-lights
+#  Four Smart Traffic Lights - Arduino🚦

-Welcome my Github!
+Hello Maker, welcome my Github!
 This project with arduino and automation with traffic lights or also making smart toys.

+For the project, it contains:

+- Source code
+- Circuit
+- Materials